kamencesc/pi-fan-controller/README.md

 ## Terminal commands

-This scripts runs on a screen session (so, you need to install screen "sudo apt install screen"), this creates a sesion called "pi-fa-controller".
+This scripts runs on a screen session (so, you need to install screen "sudo apt install screen"), this creates a sesion called "fancontroller".

 To enter you need to use this to _redeem_ the session: